Catpointers is reader-supported. Certain editorial links earn us a commission, which helps maintain our website and write more pawsome content.

 2. Remove sources of anxiety

-As we mentioned earlier, scratching tends to get worse whenever cats are anxious.
-They try to make their home safer by leaving extra messages on their scratch posts to warn off strangers.
-So, getting to the bottom of your cat’s anxiety can make an impact.
+As mentioned earlier, scratching tends to get worse whenever cats are anxious.
+It is suspected that cats try to make their home safer by leaving extra messages on the surrounding objects as a warning sign to strangers.
+So, getting to the bottom of any anxiety issues can make a significant impact.

-If there have been changes in the house recently, it’s likely these have upset your cat – reverse what you can, and keep changes to a minimum in the future.
-If not, talking to a veterinarian or a feline behaviorist may help you to identify what’s making your cat anxious.
+If there have been changes in the household recently, it’s likely these have at least somewhat upset your cat – reverse what you can, and make an effort to keep changes to a minimum in the future.
+If you can’t, talking to a veterinarian or a feline behaviorist may help you to identify what’s making your cat anxious.